 Consequently, owners of a European Patent Right should from now on focus their attention on the option to opt-out such European Patent Rights from jurisdiction of the UPC.
 Not only opt-out decisions should be carefully weighed for each European Patent Right in the portfolio, but such decisions should ideally be taken before the UPC comes into existence.

-As the opt-out decision is quite complex and strategic, GEVERS is organizing a seminar to review in detail the relevance and impact of the choice and set out guiding principles for an informed and efficient choice.
+As the opt-out decision is quite complex and strategic, do not hesitate to contact your attorney, to review in detail the relevance and impact of the choice and set out guiding principles for an informed and efficient choice.
 In addition, our experts are available for a specific workshop to discuss with you the best strategy to be adopted for your organization.

 The following countries are expected to become UPC countries: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovenia, Sweden.